grammatek/ice-g2p/README.md

 	%python src/main.py -if file_to_transcribe.txt

 If the input comes from stdin, the output is written to stdout.
-Input from file(s) is written to file(s) with the same name with the suffix '_transcribed.tsv' in a two-column format.
-The files are transcribed line by line and written out with the original string (line) in the first column and the phonetic transcription in the second column.
-This approach is thus applicable both to word lists where a pronunciation dictionary would be the output, and e.g. TTS training data.
+Input from file(s) is written to file(s) with the same name with the suffix '_transcribed.tsv'.
+The files are transcribed line by line and written out correspondingly.

+### Flags

+The options available:

+    --infile INFILE, -if INFILE
+                        inputfile or directory
+  	--inputstr INPUTSTR, -i INPUTSTR
+                          input string
+  	--keep, -k            keep original
+  	--sep, -s             use word separator

+Using the `-k` flag keeps the original grapheme strings and for file input/output writes the original strings in the first column of the tab separated output file, and the phonetic transcription in the second one.
+The `-s`flag adds a word separator to the transcription, necessary if the output is to be processed further e.g. through syllabification and stress labeling:

+    %python src/main.py -i 'hljóðrita þetta takk' -k -s hljóðrita þetta takk : l_0 j ou D r I t a-T E h t a-t_h a h k

 ## Coming up
 This is a repository in development and more options will be added step by step, e.g. the option to use a pronunciation dictionary for the transcription and/or to add syllabification and stress labeling to the output.